 3).
 Partner with pole

 Do you think dancing with a human is too mainstream?
 Well, you are in luck because in this dance, your partner (along with other people) is a maypole.
-The maypole dancing is a famous tradition in UK in which dancers dance around a maypole with long ribbons.
+The maypole dancing is a famous tradition in the UK(British) in which dancers dance around a maypole with long ribbons.
 Sounds easy?
 It won’t when you try to unwind those ribbons by retracing all the dance steps.

 4).
 Rolling down a hill for a piece of cheese

 If you are strong, fast and love cheese, this is where you should try your strength.
 Gloucestershire, where you run (or roll) down a steep hill.
-The prize: an 8 pound pie of local cheese.
+The prize: an 8-pound pie of local cheese.

 5).
 Straw bear festival